argoproj/argo-cd/docs/user-guide/commands/argocd_app_manifests.md

 ### Options

 ```
   -h, --help                        help for manifests
+      --kube-version string         Target kubernetes cluster version.
+Used together with --local-app-manifest.
+Example: 'v1.26.4'. (default "v1.27.0")
       --local string                If set, show locally-generated manifests.
 Value is the absolute path to app manifests within the manifest repo.
 Example: '/home/username/apps/env/app-1'.
+      --local-app-manifest string   Path to the local app.
+Used together with --local and --local-repo-root allows using the local application.
+Example: '/home/username/apps/app-manifest.yaml'.
       --local-repo-root string      Path to the local repository root.
 Used together with --local allows setting the repository root.
 Example: '/home/username/apps'. (default ".")
       --revision string             Show manifests at a specific revision
       --source string               Source of manifests.
 One of: live|git (default "git")
 ```

 ### Options inherited from parent commands